Teaching Experience

 Creating a classroom community

 There's nothing better than having a group of students who enjoy each other's company.
-On the first day it is essential to build a safe space and create the feeling of community.
-Last year when I was combing through the internet for the perfect first class activity for young learners.
-I wanted something that will… Continue reading Creating a classroom community
+On the first day, it is essential to build a safe space and create a feeling of community.
+Last year I was combing through the internet for the perfect first class activity for young learners.
+I wanted something that would help… Continue reading Creating a classroom community